julianchurchill/text-adventure-js/README.md

     sudo npm install jasmine-jquery

+Then I manually patched it to work for Node version numbers with more than one digit - https://github.com/dkastner/node-jasmine-jquery/commit/29d1ce9e2e7bf5abd105de00271ae4f1f4099269.
+This is needed until the npm package is updated beyond v1.3.3.

 I installed [jake](https://github.com/mde/jake) for automated task execution.
 This is installed in the git repository in node_modules so you do not have to do it again.
 The command I used was:

     sudo npm install jake